T1 go all out with three Valorant teams

 The latest trend in the competitive CS:GO scene is to increase the number of players per roster.
 The Valorant pro scene is not yet mature, but T1 is already taking it a step further.
 The South Korean organization announced that it plans to create not one, but three rosters.
 One for each of the regions – South Korea, North America and an Academy team.
 The news comes from an exclusive ESPN interview with T1 CEO Joe Marsh.

-T1 completed their first Valorant roster last week with Tyler “Skadoodle” Latham and we thought that was it.
+T1 completed their Valorant roster last week with Tyler “Skadoodle” Latham and we thought that was it.
 With the current roster consisting of five American players and one Canadian, the next roster will have to be the South Korean one.

 In an interview with ESPN, Joe Marsh, CEO of T1, commented as follows: